Learn WIP with Joy – File Protection Deep Dive – Part 3

 In such a case, if another user (attacker) creates a local account and tries to access EFS encrypted files present on the local disk, NTFS will get no match for the current user account SID against the SID value present in the DDF field of $EFS attribute of the protected file.
 NTFS will deny access to the file.

-Even If the attacker decides to take the local disk out of the system and access the files from outside Windows, like attaching it to another system running Linux to access the files, EFS has no 3rd party component driver support for other OS filesystems.
-Thus the file becomes useless to the attacker as it cannot be opened.
+Even if the attacker decides to remove the local disk from the system and access the files from outside Windows, like attaching it to another Linux system, EFS has no third-party component driver support for other OS filesystems.
+Thus, the file becomes useless to the attacker as it cannot be opened.

 The only way to get to the content of an EFS encrypted file is, either